projectsveltos/sveltos/docs/index.md

 Sveltos stands out with features like multitenancy, agent-based drift detection, and resource optimisation.
 With powerful templating, an event framework, and progressive rollouts, teams can safely and reliably deploy Kubernetes add-ons and applications.
 These capabilities lower operational costs, whether we run workloads on-site or in the cloud.

+## Sveltos at the Edge

+Running Kubernetes at the edge usually means tight resource budget, limited CPU, memory, and bandwidth.
+Sveltos agents deployed in managed clusters are built for edge use cases.
+Sveltos deploys only what is actually needed.

+**What gets deployed and when**

+- **drift-detection-manager**: Only shows up when a matching profile sets `syncMode: ContinuousWithDriftDetection`.
+It watches **only** the resources that Sveltos itself deployed, nothing more.
+Footprint and resource consumption stays small.

+- **sveltos-agent**: Handles event detection.
+If we have not defined any events to watch, it barely consumes anything.
+Even when watching resources, memory usage scales with what you ask it to observe.
+In a typical edge cluster setup, we probably will not have thousands of secrets.
+Even if we do, Sveltos will not act unless we specifically tell it to watch them all.

+- **sveltos-applier (Pull Mode)**: It polls the **management** cluster for new configurations to apply.
+That is all it does.
+Very light resource consumption.

 ## Enterprise Offering

 Interested in our enterprise offering?
 [Enterprise offering](https://website.projectsveltos.io/pricing/)

 ## 😻 Contributing to projectsveltos